mui/material-ui/docs/data/joy/components/list/list.md

 ### Interactive list items

-To make a list item interactive, you can use List Item Button _inside_ a List Item.
+To make a List Item interactive, you can use List Item Button _inside_ a List Item.

 {{"demo": "ActionableList.js"}}